 Dewesoft supports different CAN speeds for each CAN port.
 Under the baud rate edit box we have also a notification of how many messages came through the bus and how many of them were corrupted (red).
 This information shows if the baud rate is correct and also if the bus has any problems due to a bad connection or bus overload.

-You can export messages and channels to DBC file or to XML file with Dewesoft specific format.
-Exporting to ARXML is not supported.
+To export messages and channels you should click on the Export button.
+You can export messages and channels to DBC file or to XML file in Dewesoft specific format.
+Export to ARXML is not supported.

 Use scan mode to find messages / channels automatically.